Antiz96/Commands-Scripts/Git_Config.md

 ## Sign auto-generated tar.gz tarball + checksum on releases (on GitHub, GitLab, Gitea...)

-*Not git related, but I'm using this on git releases for my projects."
+*Not git related, but I'm using this on git releases for my projects.*

 Download the tarball locally and sign it: